-As a student of Grandmaster Jae Joon Kim, and GM Saul Kim, Master Marsh was promoted through the rank of 6th Dan.
-Upon the death of GM JJ Kim, Master Marsh transferred membership to the MUSA Kwan Tang Soo Do Federation under GM Greg Boliard.
-Master Marsh was tested and promoted to 7th Dan (Bo Kwan Jang Nim) in April 2012.
+As a student of Grandmaster Jae Joon Kim, and GM Saul Kim, Master K. Marsh was promoted through the rank of 6th Dan.
+Upon the death of GM JJ Kim, GM Marsh and his students transferred membership to the MUSA Kwan Tang Soo Do Federation under GM Greg Boliard.
+GM Marsh was tested and promoted to 8th Dan Grandmaster (Kwan Jang Nim) in May 2018.

 Due to his wishes, Cary Tang Soo Do maintains the responsibility to provide a high standard of martial art instruction in a non-commercial and safe environment.

 GM Marsh is also considered somewhat of a renaissance man by his students.
 He is a successful bee keeper, gardener and skilled handyman – and is always willing to share his interests with his students.